Martin scores 2 to help Islanders beat Sabres 5-2

 Eberle then put the Islanders ahead 4-1 as he scored on a rebound of a shot by Anders Lee at 3:14, beating Johansson on the glove side.

-Ristolainen pulled the Sabres back within two at 7:23.
-With the Sabres on a 4-on-3 advantage, Ristolainen jammed in the rebound of a shot by Jack Eichel for his third.
+Ristolainen pulled the Sabres back within two at 7:23, jamming in the rebound of a shot by Jack Eichel for his third.

 Martin got his second of the night and fourth of the season as he converted the rebound of his own shot from the right doorstep with 5:32 left.
 It was Martin's third career two-goal game, and first since March 25, 2014, at Carolina.

-It sealed the Islanders' seventh straight win against the Sabres, including four this season.
+The Islanders, in the midst of a stretch of 19 games in 33 days, got their seventh straight win against the Sabres, including four this season.

+“I think it’s important if we’re going to have success, the games where we have everybody contributing, being on the right side,” Islanders coach Barry Trotz said.
+“We’ve got a very busy stretch here, we’re going to have to manage it.”

 Hall got the Sabres on the scoreboard at 3:08 of the second.
 Sorokin made a save on Cody Eakin's shot from the left side, but Hall put in the rebound from the right side to make it 2-1.